 Finally, amalgamating your RRSPs may just make your life a little simpler.
 “In today’s busy society, any time you can lighten your mental load is a win—especially if the complexity you’re ridding yourself of isn’t offering any benefit,” says Ulmer.

 Having said that, there are some situations in which in might be advantageous to keep your RRSPs spread out:

-- If you are a GIC* investor.
-The Canada Insurance Deposit Corporation will insure deposits up to $100,000 against the bankruptcy of banks and other member institutions.
-So, if you have RRSP GIC holdings over that amount, it would be wise to keep them in different accounts, says Ulmer.
+- If you are a GIC investor.
+GICs, available from banks, credit unions and other financial institutions, are investments that guarantee the return of your principal plus interest.
+The Canada Insurance Deposit Corporation (CDIC) will insure deposits up to $100,000 against the bankruptcy of its member institutions.
+So, if you have RRSP GIC holdings over $100,000, it would be wise to keep them in different accounts, says Ulmer.

 - For specialized investments.
 Even if you have an advisor you like and trust, they may not be licensed to provide you with all the assets you want.
 In that case, you might also use a separate broker to purchase those specific investments in a different account.

 - To test out different providers.
 Say you’ve been considering a robo-advisor or going full DIY to get the lowest fees with a discount brokerage.
 Before you commit to transferring your full portfolio, open an account with a small amount to give it a try, suggests Trahair.
 “I’m all for a bit of experimentation, especially with younger people,” he says.

 Once you’re ready to simplify your investments—and your life—by bringing all your RRSPs under one umbrella, here’s how to go about it.